-- the actions taken by other participants in the car-buying process, including dealers and automobile manufacturers; - our ability to provide our TrueCar+ offering in a manner that is user-friendly, accepted by dealers and differentiated from the offerings of our competitors; - our ability to provide users personalized experiences tailored to differing consumer and dealer profiles; - our ability to launch other new products that are effective and have a high degree of consumer engagement; - our ability to constantly innovate and improve our existing products, including in response to changes in consumer and dealer behavior and preferences, whether in response to the macroeconomic environment, such as inflation or increased interest rates or otherwise; - the compliance of the dealers within our network of TrueCar Certified Dealers with applicable laws, regulations and the rules of our platform, including the requirement that they honor the prices they quote to our users; - our access to a sufficient amount of data to enable us to provide relevant vehicle and pricing information to consumers, including data provided by TrueCar Certified Dealers through our systems; and
+- the actions taken by other participants in the car-buying process, including dealers and automobile manufacturers; - our ability to provide our TrueCar+ offering in a manner that is user-friendly, accepted by dealers and differentiated from the offerings of our competitors; - our ability to provide users personalized experiences tailored to differing consumer and dealer profiles; - our ability to launch other new products that are effective and have a high degree of consumer engagement; - our ability to constantly innovate and improve our existing products, including in response to changes in consumer and dealer behavior and preferences, whether in response to the macroeconomic environment, such as inflation or increased interest rates or otherwise;

-- our ability to constantly innovate and improve our mobile application and platform to enable us to provide products and services that users want to use on the devices they prefer.
+- the compliance of the dealers within our network of TrueCar Certified Dealers with applicable laws, regulations and the rules of our platform, including the requirement that they honor the prices they quote to our users; - our access to a sufficient amount of data to enable us to provide relevant vehicle and pricing information to consumers, including data provided by TrueCar Certified Dealers through our systems; and - our ability to constantly innovate and improve our website as well as our mobile application and platform to enable us to provide products and services that users want to use on the devices they prefer.

-Economic and other conditions that impact consumer demand for automobiles, including interest rates, inflation, fuel prices and the impacts of public health events such as the coronavirus pandemic, may have a material adverse effect on our business, financial condition and results of operations.
+Economic and other conditions that impact consumer demand for automobiles, including interest rates, inflation, tariffs and fuel prices, and the impacts of public health events such as the coronavirus pandemic, may have a material adverse effect on our business, financial condition and results of operations.

 Decreases in consumer demand could adversely affect the market for automobile purchases and, as a result, reduce the number of consumers using our platform.
 Consumer purchases of new and used automobiles generally decline during recessionary periods and other periods in which disposable income is adversely affected.
-For example, the number of new vehicle sales in the United States decreased from approximately 16.1 million in 2007 to approximately 10.4 million in 2009, and in connection with the coronavirus pandemic and the subsequent shortage of automobile semiconductor chips, dropped consistently for three years from 17.0 million in 2019 to 13.8 million in 2022 before increasing to 15.5 million in 2023 according, in each case, to the Bureau of Economic Analysis.
+For example, the number of new vehicle sales in the United States decreased from approximately 16.1 million significantly between 2007 and 2009 in 2007 to approximately 10.4 million in 2009, connection with the Great Recession, and, in connection with the coronavirus pandemic and the subsequent shortage of automobile semiconductor chips, dropped consistently for three years from 17.0 million 17.0 million in 2019 to 13.8 million in 2022 before increasing to 15.5 million in 2023 according in each case to the Bureau of Economic Analysis.
+2022.